napari/docs/docs/plugins/advanced_topics/index.md

 # Advanced Topics

-Advanced topics for plugin developers.
+Advanced topics for plugin developers around the deprecated first generation napari plugins, and how to move to the new system.

 ::::{grid}
 :::{grid-item-card} Migration guide to `npe2`